 All UC National Outreach Awards are renewed for the length of the undergraduate academic program2 providing the student maintains a 3.2 GPA and completes the annual 30-hour community service requirement.

-- Students eligible for Ohio residency, tuition remission, reciprocity, or metropolitan tuition programs, a UC Global Scholarship, or any scholarship exceeding $6,000 directed only for non-resident fees are ineligible for this award program.
+- Students eligible for Ohio residency, tuition remission, reciprocity, or metropolitan tuition programs, a UC Global Scholarship, or any scholarship of $6,000 or more directed only for non-resident fees are ineligible for this award program.

 - Length of the undergraduate program is considered 8 full-time, in-class semesters.